sdickler/FINE/docs/source/gettingStartedDoc.rst

 Purpose and Vision of FINE
 **************************

 FINE is a framework for generating energy system optimization models.
-This might sound difficult, but the puporse is easy to understand:
+This might sound difficult, but the purpose is easy to understand:
 FINE is designed to answer pressing questions on future energy systems which include affordability, a high share of renewable energy sources and - most importantly - low CO\ :sub:`2` emissions.